artus9033/tsdiskdb/README.md

 # Appendix

-The project was originally based off [`diskdb`](https://github.com/arvindr21/diskDB) and is now a more advanced, improved version of the project, written `TypeScript`.
+The project was originally based off [`diskdb`](https://github.com/arvindr21/diskDB) and is now a more advanced, improved version of the project, ported to TypeScript.